Qubix365/pnpframework-azurestorageconnector/README.md

 # pnpframework-azurestorageconnector
-FileConnector implementation for PnPFramework, for files stored in Azure File Storage
+FileConnector implementation for PnPFramework, for files stored in Azure Blob Storage